kksgandhi/personal_site/indie game recommendations.md

 Mass Appeal: 6/10

+### Terra Nil (5-10 hours)

+Restore and rewild a world ruined by pollution.
+A beautiful game, though not a ton of replayability and strategic depth.
+Still well worth checking out.

+My rating: 5/10\
+Mass Appeal: 2/10

 ### To the Moon (2-3 hours)

 A beautiful and sad story, though I will admit the gameplay is kinda clunky.
 One of the few games that I gave up on playing and instead watched a video of, though the story is still incredibly cute.